tmliang/CGRE/README.md

 > Tianming Liang, Yang Liu, Xiaoyan Liu, Hao Zhang, Gaurav Sharma and Maozu Guo.
 Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs.
 In IEEE Transactions on Knowledge and Data Engineering (TKDE), 2022 (Accepted). [[Arxiv](https://arxiv.org/abs/2105.11225)]

 ## Citation
-Please cite our paper if our datasets or the code are helpful to you ~ 😊
+Please cite our paper if our datasets or code are helpful to you ~ 😊
 ```
 @article{liang2022distantly,
   title={Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs},